-Information on faculty professional leaves is presented in the OAA Policy on Faculty Professional Leaves (http://oaa.osu.edu/assets/files/documents/facultyprofessionalleaves.pdf).
+Information on faculty professional leaves is presented in the OAA Policy on Faculty Professional Leave.

 The Chair's Advisory Committee will evaluate all FPL proposals and make recommendations to the chair.
 The department chair will review all requests for faculty professional leave and make a recommendation to the dean based on the quality of the proposal and its potential benefit to the department and to the faculty member as well as the ability of the department to accommodate the leave at the time requested.